-We're a lot like you.
 We're Mac users.
 We like to go outside on sunny days.
 We have kids and mortgages and dogs.
 We are real people who happen to make software.
 It's creative, it's fun, and it can be really, really hard.
 Some days we feel pretty smart, but we never have all the answers.
 And when everything goes right, we get to help people like ourselves live a little bit better.
 That feels pretty good.

 We write applications for Macs and Apple mobile devices.
 We love our gadgets, but we love our families even more.
 So we try to help folks like us manage our paychecks and our bills and our future.
 We also spend more hours than anything else here doing something important: communicating with our users.
 That means solving your problems, listening to your comments, learning new things or hearing great ideas.
 It also means we develop our apps in a kind of partnership with you: people who buy them, use them, depend on them, and sometimes, even love them.

 IGG Software, Inc. is a small company based in Putney, Vermont.
 It was started by Ian G. Gillespie, so his initials became its name.
 Ian is a real person, too, even if we hardly see him.
 We work virtually.
 That means we use everyday tools like email and chat to communicate among ourselves or with partners and customers, without coming in to an office.
 Instead, we are spread across Vermont, across the country, or occasionally abroad.
 No commuting cuts our carbon output, which is nice, but it also means we are a happy, motivated bunch.
 We wake up, plug in, and rock out.